 STAR: 2010 and beyond

-The goal is to create consistent reporting for WIE groups, as well as our WIE members conducting outreach.
-WIE must report and communicate consistently in order for our reporting to be accurate and clearly understood.
+The goal is to create consistent reporting for IEEE WIE groups, as well as our IEEE WIE members conducting outreach.
+IEEE WIE must report and communicate consistently in order for our reporting to be accurate and clearly understood.

 Therefore, the redefinition of our current “STAR” program will include the following reportable pre-university outreach: